The Lakes, Minnesota

-The Lakes is an unincorporated community and census-designated place (CDP) in Murray County, Minnesota, United States located just north of Currie, Minnesota.
-The population was 667 at the 2010 census.
+The Lakes is an unincorporated community and census-designated place (CDP) in Murray County, Minnesota, United States located north of Currie and south of Garvin.
+The population was 590 at the 2020 census.
 The community is centered about Lake Shetek, the largest lake in southwestern Minnesota.
-The lake and the community are located in parts of four townships in Murray County, which include Lake Sarah, Shetek, Murray, and Mason Townships.
+The lake and the community are located in parts of four townships in Murray County: Lake Sarah, Shetek, Murray, and Mason.